websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/displaying-categories-using-display-pages.md

 > Available: Liferay DXP 7.4+.

 Using a [Display Page Template](./about-display-page-templates-and-display-pages.md) you can render Web Content, Documents, and Blog Entries in a [Display Page](../../../site-building/displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
 Starting with Liferay DXP 7.4, you can also render Categories on a Display Page.
 This can be useful if you want to showcase multiple products or services that you [organize using Categories](../../../content-authoring-and-management/tags-and-categories/organizing-content-with-categories-and-tags.md).
-Because Display Pages are ideal to show a catalog of elements in a consistent way, you can use Category-based Display Pages to provide users a consistent experience when browsing your products or services catalog.
+Because Display Pages are ideal for showing a catalog of elements in a consistent way, you can use Category-based Display Pages to provide users a consistent experience when browsing your products or services catalog.

 ## Displaying Categories in Display Pages